Tax Credits for solar ‘PV’ systems being installed for residential homeowners

 Qualifications and Provisions

-For residential PV systems, consumers who install solar electric systems can receive a 30% tax credit for systems placed in service from January 1, 2006 through December 31, 2019. beginning January 1, 2009 the tax credit cap no longer applies.
+For residential PV systems, consumers who install solar electric systems can receive a 26% tax credit for systems placed in service starting January 1, 2020.
+Beginning January 1, 2009 the tax credit cap no longer applies.

 A four-page Q&A on the revised federal solar tax incentives, prepared by Solar Energy Industries Association.
 (Note that this document was published in October 2008.)